Zzackllack/Websites/Discord-bot-tos/TOS/README.md

 # Discord/TOS: Terms of Service for my Discord Bot

 Welcome to the Terms of Service (TOS) for my Discord Bot.
-This repository contains the TOS documentation for users interacting with my Discord Bot.
+This contains the TOS documentation for users interacting with my Discord Bot.

 ## Overview